 See the detailed itinerary here!

 Along the route, you will also pass through small villages where you’ll often see locals who will say hello to you.
-They are very friendly people and it’s an experience that a lot of visitors don’t get.
+They are very friendly people and it’s a unique experience that a lot of visitors don’t get.
 It’s perfect for witnessing the day to day lives of those who live up in the hills.

 Even if you go for the trek that ends up in Machu Picchu, it’s only 3 days.
 There are also 1 and 2-day options.
 This is perfect for the tourists who don’t have a lot of time in town but still want to see Huchuy Qosqo and Machu Picchu while doing a trek.

 Even though, we still recommend a day in Cusco beforehand to get accustomed to the altitude.
-Any hike at this altitude will more challenging than one at a lower level or even sea level.
+Any hike at this altitude will be more challenging than one at a lower level or even sea level.
 You will need to take all precautions.

-More and more agencies are starting to do this tour, so it’s a good idea to do it now while it’s still not so well-known.
+More and more agencies are starting to do this tour, so it’s a good idea to do it now while it’s still not so well-known!

 Throughout the route, you will get some perfect photo opportunities.
 You are going to be high up in the Andes so obviously have some amazing landscapes around you for the backdrop of your pictures.